martinsumner/riak_kv/docs/BucketProperties.md

 In general, setting bespoke bucket properties should be done using typed buckets due to the relative efficiency of the implementation with types, but changes to defaults should be considered very carefully.
 Bespoke properties allow for bespoke behaviours, but bespoke behaviours add to the cognitive load of future operators.

+Note that the properties of a bucket within a type can be overridden by setting properties directly on the bucket itself.
+When fetching bucket properties in Riak, there are three levels of inheritance: fixed defaults for types buckets; properties of the type; properties of the specific bucket.

 Default changes made via riak.conf need to be set consistently across a cluster.
 No bucket properties are gossipped between clusters, so properties are cluster-specific.
 In general any cluster setting related to vector clocks MUST be configured consistently across replicating clusters e.g. `dvv_enabled`, `old_vclock`, `young_vclock`, `big_vclock` and `small_vclock`.
 Other properties can be different between clusters.

 Some changes can be applied using GET/PUT specific parameters, which will override the default bucket property i.e. a bucket could be configured to use `{sync_on_write, one}` but a specific PUT can override this by setting `{sync_on_write, all}`.
 Although the use of GET/PUT specific parameters is supported, it is is not recommended.
 Operation-specific parameters that override defaults are not logged, and can considerably increase the operator challenges when troubleshooting intermittent problems.